sketch204/sketch204.github.io/_posts/2023-09-07-how-to-use-tables-in-swiftui.md

 In terms of height, in my experience, the table will adjust the row height to accommodate what is presented in the cell, with a default minimum.
 The default is similar to what you would find in the Finder app.

+{% aside info %}
-{% include aside.html type="info" content="Before iOS 16/macOS 13, you were limited to 10 columns per table.
+Before iOS 16/macOS 13, you were limited to 10 columns per table.
 This limit was due to how the column builder was implemented.
-In iOS 16/macOS 13 and later, Apple expanded `Group` to be composable with columns, allowing us to have more than 10 columns in a table." %}
+In iOS 16/macOS 13 and later, Apple expanded `Group` to be composable with columns, allowing us to have more than 10 columns in a table.
+{% endaside %}

 ## Row Control